Bellbrook, New South Wales: Art

 Bellbrook's rich history and unique location has been the subject of many landscape artists, notably award-winning Kempsey born artist Les Graham and Stephen Franks (1942-2002).

 The Bellbrook community embraces its Thunghutti Aboriginal roots.
-In December 2018 community members attended the official unveiling of its new sculpture “Wupu Manhatinum”- translation- 'Travelling Star, which now resides in the local park.
+In December 2018, community members attended the official unveiling of its new sculpture “Wupu Manhatinum”- translation- 'Travelling Star, which now resides in the local park.
 The public artwork was dedicated to the late Aboriginal elder and artist, Aunty Esther Quinlin.
 The sculpture is part of the Dunghutti Story Trail – the Dhanggati Wirriyn Yapang project, which celebrates the Macleay Valley Coast’s significant cultural heritage and "-mark['s] the western gateway into Dunghutti country."

 Music

 Internationally renowned musician Slim Dusty was a Bellbrook local, growing up at Nulla Nulla Creek.
-Slim's 1957 song Pub with No Beer was based on the pub at nearby Taylor's Arm.

-The community also hold an evening upriver drumming event each month.
+The community hold multiple annual and bi-annual events for locals and tourists, with a popular Upriver Drumming event held each month at the historic Bellbrook School of Arts Hall (Est. ~1922).